 - 1 bunch tomatoes on the vine

-- 8 ounces fettuccini or other long pasta cooked and drained (reserve some of the pasta water)
+- 8 ounces fettuccini or other long pasta, cooked and drained (reserve some of the pasta water)

-Bring a large pot of salted water to a boil.
+- To make the pesto, first bring a large pot of salted water to a boil.
 Add the collards and cook 3-4 minutes until soft.
 Drain and immediately immerse in a bowl of ice water.
 Drain the greens after a few minutes.